eclipse-vertx/vert.x/core_manual_groovy.md

 You can set an exception handler on the `NetClient`.
 This will catch any exceptions that occur during connection.

-    NetClient client = vertx.createNetClient();
+    def client = vertx.createNetClient()

-    client.exceptionHandler(new Handler<NetSocket>() {
-        public void handle(Exception ex) {
-            log.error("Failed to connect", ex);
-        }
-    });

-    client.connect(4242, "host-that-doesnt-exist", new Handler<NetSocket>() {
-        public void handle(NetSocket socket) {
-            log.info("This won't get caled");
-        }
-    });
+    client.exceptionHandler { ex -> println "Failed to connect $ex" }

+    client.connect(4242, "host-that-doesnt-exist") { socket -> puts "This won't get called" }

 ### Configuring Reconnection

 A NetClient can be configured to automatically retry connecting or reconnecting to the server in the event that it cannot connect or has lost its connection.
-This is done by invoking the methods `setReconnectAttempts` and `setReconnectInterval`:
+This is done by setting the properties `reconnectAttempts` and
+`reconnectInterval`:

-    NetClient client = vertx.createNetClient();
+    def client = vertx.createNetClient()

-    client.setReconnectAttempts(1000);

-    client.setReconnectInterval(500);
+    client.reconnectAttempts = 1000

+    client.reconnectInterval = 500

-`ReconnectAttempts` determines how many times the client will try to connect to the server before giving up.
+`reconnectAttempts` determines how many times the client will try to connect to the server before giving up.
 A value of `-1` represents an infinite number of times.
 The default value is `0`.
 I.e. no reconnection is attempted.

-`ReconnectInterval` detemines how long, in milliseconds, the client will wait between reconnect attempts.
+`reconnectInterval` detemines how long, in milliseconds, the client will wait between reconnect attempts.
 The default value is `1000`.

 If an exception handler is set on the client, and reconnect attempts is not equal to `0`.
 Then the exception handler will not be called until the client gives up reconnecting.